tilkinsc/LuaOTP/README.md

 When it comes down to it, this library will convert your integer numbers to string and do a comparison byte by byte.
 There is no need for expensive testing - nobody knows what is going on except the key holders and the key can't be reversed because we only send a small part of the hmac.
 That being said, there is no support for digits > 9 yet - as this is half an int's limit.

-## Description

-This was actually a spawn off pyotp, but I would necessarily say the code was copied.
-Things in python aren't in lua, therefore I had to make the methods myself.
-However, credits will go to the module for providing a guideline of what to do.
-[Here](https://github.com/pyotp/pyotp) you can find pyotp and realize how different it really is.

 _____________

 ## License